kyma-project/kyma/tests/fast-integration/skr-test/readme.md

 ```

 ## Environment variables
-`AL_SERVICE_KEY` needs to be a cloud foundry service key.
-With the info about `UAA (User Account and Authentication)`.
-For more info in service key refer [here](https://docs.cloudfoundry.org/devguide/services/service-keys.html)
+`AL_SERVICE_KEY` must be a cloud foundry service key with the info about `UAA (User Account and Authentication)`.
+Learn more about [Managing Service Keys in Cloud Foundry](https://docs.cloudfoundry.org/devguide/services/service-keys.html).